-Our overall net revenue, as well as the percentage of total net revenue generated by sales in each of our segments, has varied from quarter to quarter, due largely to fluctuations in end-market demand, including the effects of seasonality, which is discussed in detail below under "Seasonality".
+Our overall net revenue, as well as the percentage of total net revenue generated by sales in each of our segments, has varied from quarter to quarter, due largely to fluctuations in end-market demand, including the effects of seasonality, which are discussed in detail below under "Seasonality".

 Historically, a relatively small number of customers have accounted for a significant portion of our net revenue.
-Direct sales to Foxconn Technology Group companies (including Hon Hai Precision Industries), together referred to as Foxconn, accounted for 13% and 14% of our net revenue during the fiscal quarter and two fiscal quarters ended April 30, 2017, respectively.
-Foxconn accounted for 11% and 12% of our net revenue during the fiscal quarter and two fiscal quarters ended May 1, 2016, respectively.
-We believe our aggregate sales to Apple Inc., when our direct sales to it are combined with our sales to the contract manufacturers that it utilizes (which include Foxconn), accounted for approximately 15% of our net revenue for both the fiscal quarter and two fiscal quarters ended April 30, 2017, respectively.
+Direct sales to Foxconn Technology Group companies (including Hon Hai Precision Industries), together referred to as Foxconn, accounted for 13% and 14% of our net revenue during the fiscal quarter and three fiscal quarters ended July 30, 2017, respectively.
+Foxconn accounted for 13% of our net revenue during both the fiscal quarter and three fiscal quarters ended July 31, 2016, respectively.
+We believe our aggregate sales to Apple Inc., when our direct sales to it are combined with our sales to the contract manufacturers that it utilizes (which include Foxconn), accounted for nearly 20% of our net revenue for the fiscal quarter ended July 30, 2017, more than 15% of our net revenue for three fiscal quarters ended July 30, 2017 and more than 10% of our net revenue for both the fiscal quarter and three fiscal quarters ended July 31, 2016.

-For the fiscal quarter ended April 30, 2017, our top 10 direct customers collectively accounted for 56% of our net revenue and included four distributors.
-For the two fiscal quarters ended April 30, 2017, our top 10 direct customers collectively accounted for 55% of our net revenue and included four distributors.
+For the fiscal quarter ended July 30, 2017, our top 10 direct customers collectively accounted for 58% of our net revenue and included five distributors.
+For the three fiscal quarters ended July 30, 2017, our top 10 direct customers collectively accounted for 55% of our net revenue and included five distributors.